adrg/xdg/README.md

 ### XDG user directories

 XDG user directories environment variables are usually **not** set on most operating systems.
-However, all valid variables present in the environment are used.
+However, if they are present in the environment, they take precedence.
 Appropriate fallback locations are used for the environment variables which are not set.

 - On Linux distributions, the package reads the [user-dirs.dirs](https://man.archlinux.org/man/user-dirs.dirs.5.en) config file, if present.
 - On Windows, the package uses the appropriate [Known Folders](https://docs.microsoft.com/en-us/windows/win32/shell/knownfolderid).

-Default locations are used for any user directories which are not set, as shown in the following tables.
+Lastly, default locations are used for any user directories which are not set, as shown in the following tables.

 <details open>
     <summary><strong>Unix-like operating systems</strong></summary>